Giocoso 3 - The Database Management Menu : Full Scan all recordings

 Fast scans are great for picking up the existence of new recordings.
-They do not work to remove old, redundant data out of a Giocoso database, however; nor does a Fast Scan ever pick up modifications to metadata.
-For those sorts of things, you need to completely re-scan your music collection, starting with a totally blank slate -and that's called a Full Scan and is what Database Management menu Option 3 will do for you.
+From Version 3.30 onwards, they also clear out old recordings that no longer exist on disk.
+A Fast Scan, however, never picks up modifications to the metadata inside existing FLAC files.
+For that, you'd need to completely re-scan your music collection, starting with a totally blank slate -and that's called a Full Scan and is what Database Management menu Option 3 will do for you.

 When you first take this menu option, you are required to specify which database you want to refresh: